Marcus Bannerman: DynamO was originally developed

 asymmetric potentials with rotational degrees of freedom.
 He

-implemented the dynamics of lines and the essential root finder of
+implemented the dynamics of lines and the root finder of Frenkel

-Frenkel and Maguire among other improvements.
-He was also funded
+and Maguire among other improvements.
+Robert was funded by the

 Libraries and Source Code Used